How Catfishing Works

 - For revenge — They want to hurt someone they know.

-- For loneliness - They are unhappy with their own life.
+- Out of loneliness — They are unhappy with their own life.

-- For personal data - They want to steal information for phishing scams.
+- For personal data — They steal information for phishing scams.

 - For fun — Some people think it is a joke to trick others.